Alberta Jobs for Citizenship and Immigration Officers

 In this section, we will look at the types of organizations where most people in this profession can be found.
 Statistics were gathered from the 2016 Census.

-This work falls under at least one 2016 National Occupational Classification (NOC) cluster in Alberta.
+This work falls under the purview of several 2016 National Occupational Classification (NOC) categories in Alberta.

-Workforce participation in the 1228: Employment Insurance, Immigration, Border Services, and Revenue Officers A little over six percent of the labor force is employed in:
+There are 96 people employed in the 1228: Employment Insurance, Immigration, Border Services, and Revenue Officers sector.
+A little over six percent of the labor force is employed in:

 The job market in the near future